 Medication and follow up

-Please follow the instructions regarding medication given by your doctor, do not abruptly stop the drops it can be detrimental for the corneal graft and do adhere to a regular follow up schedule for long term success.
+Please follow the instructions regarding medication given by you’re doctor, do not abruptly stop the drops it can be detrimental for the corneal graft and do adhere to a regular follow up schedule for long term success.

-These are primary, inherited, bilateral changes of the Cornea that occur unaccompanied by systemic disease, which affect the normal transparency of the Cornea and result in reduced vision.
-Dystrophies can affect the Corneal Epithelium, Stroma, or Endothelium.
+These are primary, inherited, bilateral changes of the Cornea that occur unaccompanied by systemic disease, which effect the normal transparency of the Cornea and result in reduced vision.
+Dystrophies can effect the Corneal Epithelium, Stroma, or Endothelium.
 The epithelial and stromal dystrophies in the early stage can be managed by phototherapeutic keratectomy (PTK) whereby the laser can removed the affected portion of the Cornea, when the deeper Cornea is involved a lamellar or full thickness corneal transplant will be required depending on the extent of involvement.
 The endothelial dystrophies require either an endothelial or full thickness corneal transplant.

 Degenerative or Aging Changes of the Cornea

 Degenerative aging processes may develop in the cornea and interfere with vision.
-They are slowly progressive, non-inflammatory, and usually affect or involve both eyes.
+They are slowly progressive, non-inflammatory, and usually effect or involve both eyes.
 They may produce a haziness or cloudiness of the cornea.
 If the vision is markedly impaired, contact lenses may be prescribed to improve vision.
 If they do not help, a corneal transplantation may be performed to restore useful sight.